NobodyWorkz/FREE-Simple-Carwash/README.md

 - Progress display
 - Particle effects for a realistic touch

-If you have any questions or requests, please feel free to open a ticket on ⁠🎫｜ticket.
+If you have any questions or requests, please feel free to open a ticket on ⁠our Discord.
 We are happy to assist you!

 Important Note: Should you encounter any bugs or issues, please report them promptly so we can address them.